AyobamiAdebesin/AyobamiAdebesin/README.md

 <h1 align="center">Hi there 👋, I'm Ayobami</h1>

 <p align="center"><b> I'm a Cloud Developer and an AI enthusiast with a special interest in Computer vision and Natural Language Processing .
 I love to solve complex problems in a simple way, I have a huge interest in building Cloud-powered A.I solutions.
-I can work and complete projects with C, Python, Dart, Flutter, Tensorflow, OpenCV, Keras, PyTorch, Dli </b></p>
+I can work and complete projects with C, Python, Dart, Flutter, Tensorflow, OpenCV, Keras, PyTorch, Django </b></p>

 - 🔭 I'm currently working on Deploying a Cloud-based A.I. solution.
 - 🌱 I’m currently learning everything about Artificial Intelligence and Cloud Development.
-- 👯 I’m looking to collaborate on Cloud Development, Mobile Development, Computer Vision, Natural Language Processing.
+- 👯 I’m looking to collaborate on Cloud Development, Computer Vision, Natural Language Processing.
 - 💬 Ask me about Cloud Development, Mobile Development, Computer Vision, Natural Language Processing.
 - 📫 How to reach me: [Twitter](https://twitter.com/frosh_official),[LinkedIn](https://www.linkedin.com/in/ayobami-adebesin-114a3016a/)
 - ⚡ Fun fact:
-        1. I love playing board games(Chess, Monopoly, Scrabble, etc.) and solving puzzles.
+        - 1. I love playing board games(Chess, Monopoly, Scrabble, etc.) and solving puzzles.
-        2. I'm a Math nerd and I enjoy Cryptography, Quantum Physics and General Relativity.
+        - 2. I'm a Math nerd and I enjoy Cryptography, Quantum Physics and General Relativity.
 #### Technologies and Tools

 <p>